AnTr24/TheShadyBunch/1. Player Characters/Taishi.md

 ## Appearance
 A young human woman of average height and slender build.
 Her hair is often messy and short but is supernaturally blonde due to the "spark" of her family's human-aasimar heritage.
 She is often seen in armor but otherwise fancies comfy silk garments casually or equestrian-style clothing in more formal settings.
 Like other descendants of the Uma family, her eyes hold a slight yellow glow.

-### Act 1
-- Wore Fimorrian-styled chain mail and sword&shield for combat.
-- After her bloodline's powers strengthens, her body has the appearance of always slightly glowing.
-### Act 2
-- Returned to Klyssian-styled equipment: Inherited her grandfather's plate armor/family heirloom and a glaive as her weapon of choice.

 ## Story
 - Taishi was one of the starting members of [[The Shady Bunch|The Shady Bunch]].
 - Awakens her unique powers at the [[Old Guild Hall]] after finding her [[The Late Lord Uma|grandfather]]'s letter.